RoxasKing/uva-cpp/README.md

 - 540   Team Queue ✔
 - 548   Tree ✔
 - 679   Dropping Balls ✔
+- 699   The Falling Leaves ✔
 - 814   The Letter Carrier's Rounds ✔
 - 822   Queue and A ✔
+- 839   Not so Mobile ✔
 - 1592  Database ✔
 - 1593  Alignment of Code ✔
 - 1594  Ducci Sequence ✔